 Also, setting the affiliate commission structure means more than just establishing a flat amount or a percentage to pay based on every sale or other pre-determined qualifying actions.

-In order for your affiliate program to grow and drive performance, you need a more complex commission structure.
+In order for your affiliate programs to grow and drive performance, you need a more complex commission structure.

 In case you decide to handle your program in-house, your affiliate payout budget should cover at least the following if you want it to be attractive and successful.